-The goal of this post is to give the reader an overview of the OpenADR standard.
-It is meant for those who understand the concept of load shifting but are new to OpenADR or still learning the basics.
+The goal of this post is to give the reader an overview of the OpenADR protocol and how it is implemented.
+It is meant for those who understand the concept of demand response but are new to OpenADR or still learning the basics.

 Why Standards are Helpful